gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/openocd/install.md

 [OpenOCD](http://openocd.org) is an open source project hosted on [SourceForge](https://sourceforge.net/projects/openocd/), and project maintainers insist that all end-users should compile it from the latest version of the source code available from their repository.
 There are no special stable branches or tags and there are no clear release dates for future versions.
 On Windows you need to install MSYS2 and use the appropriate package build procedure.

-If you are like us and consider that professional solutions should include stable, hassle free binary distributions, you might be interested to know that a custom packed version of OpenOCD, based on the latest public version (0.9.0) was added to GNU MCU Eclipse, as **GNU MCU Eclipse OpenOCD**.
-It can be downloaded from the [GitHub Releases](https://github.com/gnu-mcu-eclipse/openocd/releases) page.

-So, if you are not interested in building from sources, and appreciate a better integration with the Eclipse plug-in, please feel free to use the GNU MCU Eclipse OpenOCD binaries, and preferably install them in the default locations.
+If you are not interested in building from sources, and appreciate a better integration with the Eclipse plug-in, please feel free to use the GNU MCU Eclipse OpenOCD binaries, and preferably install them in the default locations.

 **Warning:** OpenOCD is a very complex project, capable of working with many JTAG probes, but support for them must be explicitly included at build time, so be sure that support for your JTAG probe was included in the binaries you plan to use.
 The **GNU MCU Eclipse OpenOCD** includes support for most existing probes.